Thermal Friction as a Solution to the Hubble and Large-Scale Structure Tensions: Datasets and Methodology

-We include the SH0ES $H_0$ measurement to mitigate prior volume effects \cite{Smith:2020rxx}, and to evaluate whether our model can reconcile the most discrepant local $H_0$ measurement with the one derived from the CMB.
-We focus on the local late-time measurement resulting in the largest Hubble tension, though we do note that other local measurements with lower $H_0$ exist \cite{Freedman:2019jwv, Riess:2020fzl}.
+We include the SH0ES $H_0$ measurement to mitigate prior volume effects \cite{Smith:2020rxx,Herold:2021ksg}, and to evaluate whether our model can reconcile the most discrepant local $H_0$ measurement with the one derived from the CMB.
+We focus on the local late-time measurement resulting in the largest Hubble tension, though we do note that other local measurements with lower $H_0$ exist \cite{Freedman:2019jwv, Riess:2020fzl}. \kb{We compare the DA EDE cosmology to $\Lambda$CDM, but we note that \textit{baseline}+$H_0$ is discrepant under $\Lambda$CDM.
+Therefore, the target goodness-of-fit to CMB for this extended model is a \LCDM\ fit to \textit{baseline}. }

 We include DES Y1 data to study the impact of thermal friction on large-scale structure observations and the LSS tension, wherein \LCDM\ combined with the Planck CMB overpredicts the amplitude of matter fluctuations $\sigma_8$ relative to late-universe measurements relying on weak lensing and galaxy clustering \cite{DES:2017myr, Hildebrandt:2018yau, HSC:2018mrq, KiDS:2020suj, DES:2021wwk}.
 Although DES Y1 data is in $\sim 2 \sigma$ agreement with the Planck \LCDM\ CMB, this dataset nonetheless helps constrain EDE models that generically increase $\omega_{\rm cdm}$ in order to accommodate a larger $H_0$ \cite{Hill:2020osr}.